Moscow Nights: Place in Soviet culture

 The shortwave radio station Radio Moscow's English-language service has played an instrumental version of "Moscow Nights" between informing listeners of frequency changes and the hourly newscast since the start of its 24-hour English Service in 1978.

 In American popular culture

 The lyrics were shown on 9 March 2017 in Cyrillic script as the vanity card of The Big Bang Theory episode "The Escape Hatch Identification" (Season 10 Episode 18).
 It was used once again on 5 April 2018, as card number 585, but the second line of the song was missing.
+The melody of "Moscow Nights" by Solovyov-Sedoy resembles the famous 1897 song "On the Banks of the Wabash, Far Away" by Paul Dresser.